Selective Conformal Risk Control

-We further develop two algorithmic variants: SCRC-T, a transductive method that computes thresholds symmetrically over calibration and test data, with strict exchangeability guarantees; SCRC-I, a more computationally efficient variant that reuses calibration thresholds across test samples, with PAC-style high-probability guarantees.
+We further develop two algorithmic variants to serve complementary roles: SCRC-T, a transductive method that computes thresholds symmetrically over calibration and test data, with strict exchangeability guarantees; SCRC-I, a more computationally efficient variant that reuses calibration thresholds across test samples, with PAC-style high-probability guarantees.
 Both methods ensure risk and coverage control, with theoretical guarantees derived under the conformal risk control framework.
 Empirical evaluations demonstrate that our proposed methods achieve the desired risk and coverage levels while significantly reducing prediction set sizes compared to standard conformal prediction.

 To summarize, this paper makes the following contributions: \begin{itemize} \item We propose Selective Conformal Risk Control, by combining conformal risk control and selective classification into a unified two-stage uncertainty quantification framework. \item We develop two practical algorithms: SCRC-T and SCRC-I, which ensure valid risk and coverage control under different computational trade-offs. \item We establish theoretical results for the proposed methods. \item We provide extensive experiments to validate the proposed methods. \end{itemize}